NiLuJe/kfmon/README.md

     Communication is done over a Unix socket, see [kfmon_ipc.c](/utils/kfmon-ipc.c) for a basic C implementation, which ships with every KFMon installation.
     Just run `kfmon-ipc` in a shell, or use it as part of a shell pipeline, e.g., `echo "list" | kfmon-ipc 2>/dev/null`.
 KFMon will reply with usage information if you send an invalid or malformed command.

--   For proper IPC behavior, the basename of *every* watch filename key should be *unique*.
-KFMon already makes sur the canonical paths are.
+-   Since v1.4.1, to ensure proper IPC behavior, the *basename* of **every** watch filename key should be *unique*.
+Check KFMon's logs when in doubt, it'll enforce that restriction and warn about it.

 -   Since v1.4.1, you can now make a config IPC-only by deleting the trigger image (i.e., what *filename* points to).
-The actual *filename* entry in the config still *has to* exist, and be unique, though.
+The actual *filename* entry in the config still *has to* exist, and follow the uniqueness requirements, though.

 <!-- kate: indent-mode cstyle; indent-width 4; replace-tabs on; remove-trailing-spaces none; -->